 Two recent research reviews examined whether or not diet can help treat ADHD.
 While both reviews cite compelling research, each acknowledges that more studies are needed to draw conclusions.
 As I read both of these papers, one word kept popping up in my mind: prevention.

-You see, children with ADHD often have low levels of iron, zinc, magnesium and omega-3 fatty acids – the same nutrients needed for proper growth and development.
+You see, children with ADHD often have low levels of iron, zinc, magnesium, vitamin D, and omega-3 fatty acids – the same nutrients needed for proper growth and development.
 Research also suggests that some children react to artificial colorings and additives in food.

 So doesn’t it make sense that diets rich in these nutrients could help prevent ADHD?
 While the research isn’t able to answer that question, I think it’s worth considering.
 Let’s take a look…